Christopher Cantwell: Sines v. Kessler

 In October 2017, Cantwell was listed as a defendant in Sines v.
 Kessler, the federal civil lawsuit against various organizers, promoters, and participants of the Unite the Right rally.
 Cantwell was listed in the lawsuit as a "promoter" of the event.

 Cantwell was originally represented by attorneys Elmer Woodard and James Kolenich.
 The two attorneys twice asked to be dismissed from the case; first over nonpayment, and a second time after Cantwell sent threatening messages to one of the plaintiffs' attorneys.
 After the second request was granted, Cantwell proceeded to represent himself pro se.
-In January 2020, he wrote and filed a plea which included a long quote from Adolf Hitler, whom Cantwell described only as a "famous 20th century statesman".
+In January 2020, he wrote and filed a plea which included a long quote from Adolf Hitler, whom Cantwell described only as a "famous 20th-century statesman".

 The trial was originally scheduled for late 2020, but was postponed due to the COVID-19 pandemic.
 The trial began on October 25, 2021, and the jury reached a verdict on November 23.
 Cantwell and all other defendants were found liable for civil conspiracy under Virginia state law, and ordered to pay $500,000 in punitive damages.
-Cantwell was also among the defendants found liable for racially-motivated harassment or violence.
-The jury were deadlocked on the remaining two claims, which argued he and other defendants had engaged in a federal conspiracy to commit racially-motivated violence.
+Cantwell was also among the defendants found liable for racially motivated harassment or violence.
+The jury were deadlocked on the remaining two claims, which argued he and other defendants had engaged in a federal conspiracy to commit racially motivated violence.

+Cantwell filed a pro se appeal on March 20, 2023, arguing that the jury held "improper passion and prejudice", and that he couldn't adequately prepare his defense as he was imprisoned on unrelated extortion charges.